 Eat out less and try cooking more at home.
 By the way even water has in sodium.

-The effects of sodium and high blood pressure is to start cutting back on salt and sodium to improve your blood pressure.
+To help control the effects of sodium and high blood pressure is to start cutting back to improve your blood pressure.
 But, we have to remember the body need to balance electrolytes so you must include calcium, magnesium and potassium.

 As always before making any changes to your diet consult with your doctor, and keep up-to-date with studies completed by American Heart Association.